 Here’s a hard truth: whitening your teeth is always going to be a little uncomfortable.
 So, when it comes to evaluating the comfort of a whitening strip, we have to start with the understanding that having a foreign object in your mouth feels a little weird.
 But Lumineux does a fantastic job mitigating any discomfort.

 Most whitening strips run the risk of causing teeth sensitivity.
 But this isn’t the case with Lumineux Teeth Whitening Strips.
 Since they don’t have peroxide, they lack the ingredient that typically causes tooth and gum irritation.
 Unless you have an allergy to one of the ingredients, you shouldn’t experience any sensitivity from these strips.

-We’ve seen plenty of online reviews that say whitening strips slip and slide around on the teeth.
-Aside from a few outliers, Lumineux customers have found that the strips stay in place quite well.
+A common criticism of any whitening strip is that it can slip and slide around the teeth.
+Fortunately, aside from a few outliers, Lumineux customers have found that the strips stay in place quite well.
 This might be because it relies heavily on oils to whiten the teeth, so the gel is less thick than those that use peroxide.